 In the good old days, hacking was used to learn information about systems and IT, but now it has taken on a dark connotation.
 A hacker’s job is quite tougher than a software developer’s job.
 Even at a beginner level, a hacker requires to have depth knowledge of multiple topics.
 First of all, you must know Assembly language, Bash scripting, C, Python, PHP (for web applications) programming languages.
-You can’t exploit a system or program if you don’t know how code written in these languages work.
+You can’t exploit a system or program if you don’t know how code is written in these languages works.

 Remember: No tool can make you a hacker.
 You have to find the vulnerability(s) and exploit the program yourself.